 Dreams during counselling reflect the survivor’s progress, indicating where the unresolved issues lie, and quietly signalling steps towards empowerment.
 Active dreamwork to encourage more resourcefulness can help the survivor rehearse symbolically ways of moving out of the victim role.
 And sensitive reflection on the meaning of the experience can lead to a greater wisdom in facing other traumas that life may bring.

-, 2000, the annual journal of the NZ Association of Psychotherapists.
+This article was originally published in Forum, 2000, the annual Journal of the NZ Association of Psychotherapists.
 It summarises recent research on the origins of many nightmares.